brsilver2001/bricks_from_bins_to_kits/README.md

 # bricks_from_bins_to_kits

-Teaching a convolutional neural network through Keras &amp; TensorFlow to identify pictures from a mixed bin of Lego bricks and create an inventory of ID numbers to associate them with their original kits.
+Teaching a convolutional neural network through Keras &amp; TensorFlow to identify pictures from a mixed bin of Lego bricks.
+Then creating an inventory of ID numbers to associate them with their original kits.
 ![](static/images/initial_classification_picture.png)